Operator learning for models of tear film breakup: Operator learning learners

 \subsection{Generation of training/testing data}

-The ODE and PDE models of \autoref{sec:mathmodels} were used to generate two synthetic datasets for training and testing the ML models.
+The ODE and PDE models of \autoref{sec:mathmodels} were used to generate two synthetic datasets for training and testing the ML learners.
 Each begins by sampling parameters using six-dimensional Halton sequences within the ranges given in \autoref{tab:paramranges}.
-Because it is not straightforward to \textit{a priori} characterize which parameters produce physically and physiologically reasonable results, we reject simulations that have any of the following characteristics: \begin{description} \item[Upper bound on thickness.]
-Instances where $h(t) > 1.1$ at any time were discarded, as tear film thickness is generally expected to decrease at the start of simulation time. \item[Lower bound on thickness.]
-Solutions where $h(t) < 0.2$ were excluded, since different dynamics will hold when the thickness of the film is comparable to the glycocalyx thickness. \item[Nonphysical growth.]
-Instances with $h(1) > 1.5 \min h(t)$ were removed to rule out nonphysical regrowth after an initial thinning phase. \item[Increasing intensity.]
-We collect data only with decreasing fluorescence intensity over time, so instances where $I(t)$ increases were discarded. \end{description} The surviving cases constitute a parameter set $\Omega \subset \mathbf{R}^6$.
+Because it is not straightforward to \textit{a priori} characterize which parameters produce physically and physiologically reasonable results, we reject simulations that have any of the following characteristics: \begin{enumerate} \item \textbf{Upper bound on thickness.} Instances where $h(t) > 1.1$ at any time were discarded, as tear film thickness is generally expected to decrease at the start of simulation time. \item \textbf{Lower bound on thickness.} Solutions where $h(t) < 0.2$ were excluded, since different dynamics will hold when the thickness of the film is comparable to the glycocalyx thickness. \item \textbf{Nonphysical growth.} Instances with $h(1) > 1.5 \min h(t)$ were removed to rule out nonphysical regrowth after an initial thinning phase.
+Here $t=1$ is the nondimensional final time for all cases. \item \textbf{Increasing intensity.} We collect data only with decreasing fluorescence intensity over time, so instances where $I(t)$ increases were discarded. \end{enumerate} The surviving cases constitute a parameter set $\Omega \subset \mathbf{R}^6$.

 Each element of $\Omega$ is associated with resulting solutions for $c$, $h$, and $I$.
 For the ODE, each variable is a function of time only and was sampled at $N=601$ equally spaced times; for the PDE, each was sampled at $N$ equally spaced times and $r=0$, which is the center of the glob.
 These discretizations produced the realization sets $\mathcal{C}$, $\mathcal{H}$, and $\mathcal{I}$, all subsets of $\mathbf{R}^N$.
 The elements of $\mathcal{I}$ were used as input feature vectors mapping to corresponding output feature vectors from either $\mathcal{C}$ or $\mathcal{H}$.
 (It would also be possible to concatenate corresponding elements of $\mathcal{C}$ and $\mathcal{H}$ and train a single learner to produce both outputs simultaneously, but that possibility was not explored for this work.)
 For the PDE model, $|\mathcal{I}| = 28698$, while for the ODE model, $|\mathcal{I}| = 64522$.